sheldonvaughn/sheldonvaughn/README.md

 - 👋 Hi, I’m @sheldonvaughn
 - 👀 I’m interested in writing code in test and production environments to become a better engineer.
-- 🌱 I’m currently learning PHP, various JavaScript frameworks.
+- 🌱 I’m currently learning PHP, and various JavaScript frameworks.
 - 💞️ I’m looking to collaborate on literally anything you'll let me work on.
 - 📫 call me beep me if you wanna reach me.
 Or just e-mail sheldonvaughn455@gmail.com